 Michael Erlhoff is a German design expert, art theoretician, and author.
 In 1991, he was appointed founding dean of the Köln International School of Design (KISD), where he continues to serve as a professor of design history and design theory.
 Erlhoff completed his PhD in German Literature, Art History, and Sociology at the University of Hanover.
 With Uta Brandes, he published the magazine zweitschrift.
 He also served as editor in chief of the art magazine K, published the annual Kurt Schwitters Almanach for more than ten years, and was a member of the advisory committee for documenta 8 from 1985 to 1987.
 From 1986 to 1990, Erlhoff was the director of the German Design Council in Frankfurt am Main.
 He also served as dean of the Department of Cultural Studies at the Cologne University of Applied Arts from 2002 to 2006.
 In 1997, he was a guest professor at the Hong Kong Polytechnic University.
 Erlhoff was involved in the inception of the Raymond Loewy Foundation and served as president from 1992 to 2006.
 With Uta Brandes, he organized the St. Moritz Design Summit from 2000 to 2006.
 Erlhoff is a member of the German Association for Design Theory and Research and of Association Internationale des Critiques d’Art.
 He regularly gives guest lectures and runs workshops at universities in cities around the world, including Tokyo, Nagoya, Fukuoka, Hangzhou, Shanghai, Taipei, Hong Kong, New York, and Sydney.
 Erlhoff frequently serves on national and international design juries.
 He is also the coordinator of the Kölner Design Preis and the Kölner Design Preis International, which recognize young design talent and offer some of the greatest cash prizes in this category.
 He and Uta Brandes run the be design office for design consultancy and research, founded in 1991.
 Erlhoff lives in Cologne.

 Michael Gais has been a professor of typography and layout, conception, and design at KISD since 2002.
 In 1994, he and Iris Utikal established QWER, a firm that specializes in developing and implementing communication concepts for companies, cities, regions, cultural institutions, and events.
 QWER focuses on corporate design and information design, employing interdisciplinary methods to develop design concepts across a variety of media.
 QWER’s projects include corporate design for the Worldexposition EXPO 2000 Hannover and the Regionalverband Ruhr (association of local authorities in the Ruhr region) and communication design for Wilkhahn and Mabeg (office furniture) and for Wilhelm Lehmbruck Museum Duisburg, Museum Ludwig Köln, and other cultural foundations.
-QWER has won numerous awards in competitions and its work is frequently exhibited.
+QWER has won numerous awards in competitions, and its work is frequently exhibited.
 The firm has also been invited to teach at congresses and offer lectures and workshops in design schools in Germany, China, Spain, and Australia.

 Pascale Gatzen is a Dutch-born artist and fashion designer.
 She is a graduate of the fashion department at ArtEZ Hogeschool voor de kunsten, Arnhem.
-Along with five other graduates, she showed as Le Cri Neerlandais; they were the first Dutch fashion designers to have a runway show in Paris.
+Along with five other graduates, she showed at Le Cri Neerlandais; they were the first Dutch fashion designers to have a runway show in Paris.
 Gatzen continued to work as a fashion designer for several years, ultimately completing her graduate education at Jan van Eyck Academie, studying fine arts as well as theory.
-She then began working more extensively in the art world, participating in art exhibits all over Europe and in New York City.
+She then began working more extensively in the art world, participating in art exhibitions all over Europe and in New York City.
 During the last six years, Gatzen has worked mainly on large collaborative projects in which she shapes the conditions under which people collaborate, create, and produce, working with clothing as her main medium.
 Gatzen has continuously taught in institutions of higher education, teaching art as well as fashion, theory, and product design.
-At Parsons The New School for Design, she is an associate professor and currently coordinating the Fashion Area of Study of the Integrated Design program (IDP) in the School of Design Strategies.
+At Parsons School of Design, she is an associate professor and is currently coordinating the Fashion Area of Study of the Integrated Design program (IDP) in the School of Design Strategies.

 Philipp Heidkamp has been a full-time professor of interface design at KISD since 2001.
-From 2002 to 2006, he served as head of school at KISD and since 2006, he has served as dean of the faculty of Cultural Sciences.
+From 2002 to 2006, he served as head of school at KISD, and since 2006, he has served as dean of the faculty of Cultural Sciences.
 In 2008, he became the head of the international MA program in Integrated Design, established in 2009.
 Heidkamp has been a visiting professor of semiotics, visual communication, and interface design in Spain, Austria, Brazil, Taiwan, Japan, South Africa, Kenya, and Australia, where he has also consulted on the development of academic programs.
 In 2005, he joined the Global Cultural Library Project and implemented projects in Tokyo, Taipei, Cologne, and Nairobi.
 In 1995, Heidkamp co-founded syntax design, a studio that develops interface and information design for a wide range of national and international clients.

-Jamer Hunt is the director of the MFA in Transdisciplinary Design at Parsons The New School for Design.
+Jamer Hunt is the director of the MFA in Transdisciplinary Design at Parsons School of Design.
 He previously served for seven years at the University of the Arts in Philadelphia as director of the master's program in Industrial Design, a graduate laboratory for postindustrial design.
 In his teaching and professional work, he uses design as a means of exploring the politics and poetics of the everyday.
 His practice, Big + Tall Design, combines conceptual, collaborative, and communication design.
 Hunt is a co-founder of DesignPhiladelphia, an initiative to energize Philadelphia’s design community and promote the city as a laboratory for innovative design projects.
 Hunt has served on the board of directors of the American Center for Design and is on the editorial board of the forthcoming journal Design and Culture.
 With Paola Antonelli of MoMA and Adam Bly of SEED magazine, he co-hosted MIND08, a conference held in conjunction with the exhibition Design and the Elastic Mind at MoMA.
 Hunt holds a doctorate in cultural anthropology and has consulted or worked at Smart Design, frogdesign, WRT, Seventh Generation, and Virtual Beauty.
-His written work explores the poetics and politics of the built environment and has in various books, journals, and magazines, including I.D. magazine, which published his “Manifesto for Postindustrial Design” in 2005.
+His written work explores the poetics and politics of the built environment and has appeared in various books, journals, and magazines, including I.D. magazine, which published his “Manifesto for Postindustrial Design” in 2005.
 Hunt is writing a graphic design textbook for Thames & Hudson entitled Form Follows Context.

 Gesche Joost is a professor in the Interaction Design and Media department at Technische Universität Berlin.
 Since 2005, she has headed the Design Research Lab at Deutsche Telekom Laboratories, an institute affiliated with TU Berlin.
 She also taught gender and design as a visiting professor in Hildesheim.
 Joost leads several research projects in areas including tactile human-computer interaction, gender and diversity in information and communication technologies, and design research.
 She recently published Bild-Sprache: Die audio-visuelle Rhetorik des Films (Picture Language: The Audiovisual Rhetoric of Film) and Design als Rhetorik (Design as Rhetoric).
 Joost is the chairperson of the German Society for Design Theory and Research.
 She lives and works in Berlin.